 Are there any side effects of sedation?

 The drug used during sedation is the safest drug in the hypnotic drug group.
 The doses used for sedation have no side effects on any system in the body.
-Sedation can be applied to the same person over and over at different times.
-Application time interval for sedation is insignificant.
+Sedation can be applied to the same person over and over in different times.
+The application time interval for sedation is insignificant.
 It can be applied again on the same day when necessary.
 The most common side effect of sedation is vomiting.
-To prevent this, nausea and vomiting medications are given to the patients at the end of the procedure.
+To prevent this, nausea and vomiting medications are given to the patients at the end of the rocedure.

 HOW IS GENERAL ANESTHESIA APPLIED?

-The patient, who is planned to undergo general anesthesia, is evaluated and examined by the anesthesiologist beforehand.
-Information about the application is given.
-In addition, some laboratory tests are done.
-These examinations are evaluated by the anesthesiologist.
-If there is no problem, general anesthesia can be applied to the patient.
+The patient, who is set to undergo general anesthesia, is checked up by the anesthesiologist beforehand and after obtaining the adequate information about the patient situation is ready to be handled.
+In addition, some laboratory tests are requested.
+These check-ups are evaluated by the anesthesiologist.
+If there is no problem, the general anesthesia can be applied to the patient.

 Does general anesthesia have any side effects?